Macmachi/TonyGPT/README.md

 * Executes predefined action groups (such as squatting, doing sit-ups, waving, etc.) in response to specific voice commands.
 * Uses the hiwonder library to control servo motors and execute fluid movements.

-## Configuration and Personalization

-* Loads configuration parameters from YAML and INI files.
-* Allows customization of parameters such as confidence thresholds, API keys, etc.

 ## Future Ideas

 * Addition of a servo-motorized arm to extend the robot's physical capabilities.